swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-mlem.md

     them.
 Kubernetes clusters are not free on most cloud providers and can be expensive.
 Make sure to delete the resources at the end of the guide.

+The following diagram illustrates control flow of the experiment at the end of this chapter:

+TODO

 ## Steps

 ### Create the Kubernetes cluster